alexanderamy/mnist-halves/README.md

 Supervised Correlation Analysis (SCA) is based on [Canonical Correlation Analysis](https://en.wikipedia.org/wiki/Canonical_correlation) (CCA), which seeks to model the relationships *between* two datasets in a way that is analogous to how PCA models the relationships between variables *within* a single dataset.

-To do this, we train matrices Wx and Wy to project datasets X and Y, respectively, onto a shared latent space C such that the sum of correlations between between the projected datasets are maximized, subject to projected the projected data from within a single dataset being uncorrelated.
+To do this, we train matrices Wx and Wy to project datasets X and Y, respectively, onto a shared latent space C such that the sum of correlations between between the projected datasets are maximized, subject to the projected data from within a single dataset being uncorrelated.
 Matrices Vx and Vy are then trained to reconstruct vectors from C in the domain of the original data.
 The overall architecture is as follows:

 ![image](images/architecture.png)